OpenNebula/website/content/product/cluster_configuration/hosts_and_clusters/vgpu.md

 This is useful for running multiple workloads with guaranteed/isolated resources.

 {{< alert title="Important" color="success" >}}
 Note: Only certain NVIDIA GPUs support vGPU on MIG instances (e.g., H100).
 Other GPUs may not support MIG-backed vGPU.
-Always check your GPU model and driver version before attempting this setup.
+Always check your GPU model and driver version before attempting this setup.{{< /alert >}}

 1. Enable MIG Mode